You’ve decided you want to look for a Modern Apprenticeship. But, where to start!

 Look out for other ‘business directory’ websites, including those listing specific types of businesses.
 For example, the ‘Find a Licensed Plumber’ page on the SNIPEF website is useful in tracking down local plumbing companies (see below).

 Most large employers now recruit their apprentices online, through their own websites.
 Typically, this will include companies and organisations such as: BAE, British Gas, BT, Network Rail, NHS Scotland, First Scotrail, Sainsbury's, Scottish Water, Scottish Power and SSE.
 Try searching for the company by name and add ‘apprenticeships’ to your search.

 It’s important that you search their sites to find out about apprenticeship recruitment, the selection and application process and what they are looking for from applicants.
 In many cases you will also have to apply online.

 Local councils in Scotland offer a wide range of apprenticeships and usually recruit through their own websites.

 Some local authorities also have special websites advertising local opportunities for young people, for example Aberdeen Council's Aberdeen Guarantees, Edinburgh Council’s Edinburgh Guarantee and Glasgow Council’s Glasgow Guarantee websites.

 They also recruit through the local government recruitment portal website Myjobscotland.
 Look for the search category 'Modern Apprenticeship/Trainee'.

 Some may also post apprenticeship vacancies on recruitment websites, such as S1jobs, or use specific apprenticeship opportunities websites.

 Local colleges have links with local companies and often provide Modern Apprenticeship training for local businesses.
-Around 10,000 students in colleges are on Modern Apprenticeship programmes.
+Many students in colleges are on Modern Apprenticeship programmes.
 So, at the very least they are useful sources of information on apprenticeship training.
 Why not take a look at their websites?

 In many industries Sector Skills Councils (SSCs) and other industry-led organisations play an important role in apprenticeship recruitment and training.
 Here are just a few examples.